 All the information you need about our weekly worship on Zoom, Mindfulness and links to other resources.

 Find out about the Sunday morning worship shown at 9.00am each week, and how you can access many forms of worship through your phone line (especially helpful for those who don't have access to computers).

 Families and younger ones

-Although our normal youth activities are suspended, Tracy (Children and Youth Worker) is connecting with families online.
+Although our normal youth activities are suspended, Tracy (Children and Youth Worker) is connecting with families online and meeting up in family's gardens for socially-distanced chats.
 You can find all sorts of resources through the Sele Messy Church Facebook page, including a live feed with Tracy on Sundays at 10.00am and Wednesdays at 4.00pm.
 You can contact Tracy on email: email@example.com.